What’s a good reason to shop for Gen 1 night vision scopes?

 The NS43250 is a Gen 1 IIT with no micro channel plate like all other Gen 1 scopes.
 Imaging quality is decent for Gen 1 since it has 35 lp/mm resolution which is quickly becoming the standard regardless of the low price points of today’s market.
 With low magnification and a good size 50 mm aperture, imaging quality is decent as it retains all its resolution power due to its fixed magnification.

 However, it’s still only suitable for close-range nighttime visibility.
-As a starter scope, 25-100 yards is pretty good, especially for night vision under $500.
+As a starter scope, 25-100 yards is pretty good, possibly even one of the best night vision scopes under $500.

 You will need to use the built-in IR illuminator to acquire clarity and distance, but this is usually true of all night vision scopes.
 You may notice edge softening or a sort of fish-eye lens effect that seems to look like warping or vortex-sucking imaging quality.
 This is generally a normal drawback of Gen 1 tech, but since you can’t have it all without compromise for the low price, it’s best to know what you’re buying from the get-go.

 The NightStar NVRS is simplified night vision technology in a cheap and simplified packaged.
 This works for many.
 It has no digital technology and features which equates to ease of use and straightforward performance.
 Hardly do you have time to mess with menus and buttons when a target presents itself – and all this in the dark.

 The simplified platform is actually a trending design for modern night vision scopes like the Yukon Sightline that is doing with away with all the extra bells and whistles.
 The difference with the NightStar is that this is a genuine Gen 1 tube with analog technology and not digital.